ngchihuan/LightPyCL/README.md

 ## Performance

 The performance of the raytracer is determined by measuring the time __T__ a combined intersection and reflection/refraction cycle takes for __N__ input rays and __M__ triangles in a scene.
-Because every ray has to search all triangles in a scene for a valid closest intersection, __N__ * __M__ gives the amount of performed refractive intersections or put differently the amount of rays that could be intersected and refracted if the scene consisted of one triangle.
+Because every ray has to search all triangles in a scene for a valid closest intersection, __N__ * __M__ gives the number of performed refractive intersections or, put differently, the number of rays that could be intersected and refracted if the scene consisted of one triangle.
 Thus a comparative measure of performance is __N__ * __M__ / __T__ given in "refractive intersections/s" or "RI/s".

 Here are some results from various platforms:
 <table>